FORT SAM HOUSTON INDEPENDENT SCHOOL DISTRICT

-In FSHISD, each campus has a Section 504 Services Campus Coordinator, Administrator or Student Services Coordinator dedicated to implementing a program that ensures qualifying students with disabilities are supported appropriately and are not subject to discrimination.
+In FSHISD, each campus has a Section 504 Services Campus Coordinator, Administrator, or Student Services Coordinator dedicated to implementing a program that ensures qualifying students with disabilities are supported appropriately and are not subject to discrimination.
 We believe we must meet the needs of all students to support them in reaching their full potential.
-Section 504 Committees determine reasonable modifications to be made available to students in order to offer appropriate access to educational opportunity.
-If a teacher, school counselor, administrator, or other District employee has reason to believe that a student may have a disability as defined by Section 504, the District shall evaluate the student.
+Section 504 Committees determine reasonable modifications to be made available to students to offer appropriate access to educational opportunities.
+If a teacher, school counselor, administrator, or other District employee believes that a student may have a disability as defined by Section 504, the District shall evaluate the student.
 A student may also be referred for evaluation by the student’s parent.
 The following are the campus-level contacts for this program.

 - Secondary Student Services Coordinator - Mariel Gaitan-Martinez

 - District Coordinator - Lynda Jacob

 Section 504 Campus Coordinators and Administrators support and educate teachers in providing modifications and collaborate to discuss performance, approaches, data, and progress continuously.
 Communication with parents is continuous and specific regarding any supports provided through the program.
 Annually, or at the request of teachers or parents, areas of need, goal, plans for supports and progress are discussed in 504 Committee Meetings.